 Normally, people will harvest them when they are immature.
-If they are grown in a larger size, you might find them under another name – portobello mushroom, with a richer taste and meaty texture.
+If they grow to a larger size, you might find them under another name – portobello mushroom, with a richer taste and meaty texture.

 These foods have a mild, earthy flavor and chewy yet tender texture when cooked.
 And they can go well in a wide array of dishes, such as stew, fried, salads, pizza, sauces, etc.

 As one of the most widespread mushrooms, Button fungi play a big role in the culinary world.

 This is a special type of mushroom that can develop well in rich-soil gardens or woodlands, especially in tropical regions like southern Asia, or Americas, Africa, and Australia.